Lost-Outpost/sovngarde/GAMEPLAY.md

 - [East Empire Company Armor](https://www.nexusmods.com/skyrimspecialedition/mods/54990) - Adds a new armor set for the East Empire Company

 - [Horker Weapon Pack](https://www.nexusmods.com/skyrimspecialedition/mods/4716) - A horker themed weapon pack

+- [Imitations](https://sforzmods.tumblr.com/sse_imitations) - a collection of high quality armour and clothing mash-ups, with a new NPC named Radiant Raymond who is located in Solitude

+  > :video_game: You can purchase some items from Radiant Raymond, and to craft items you must have the Smithing tailoring perk

 - [Legendary Skyrim Crossbows and Bows](https://www.nexusmods.com/skyrimspecialedition/mods/8273) - Adds crossbows and bows for each material type, artifact crossbows, and faction